 Of course, it all started with Dolly.
 We’ve all probably heard of “Dolly,” the first mammal successfully cloned.

 Not long after, in 2004, a woman from Texas purchased the first commercial clone of a cat.

 Little Nicky (born October 17, 2004).
 He was produced from the DNA of a 19-year-old Maine Coon cat named Nicky who died a year earlier.
 Little Nicky’s owner paid $50,000 to have Nicky cloned, which was performed by a California-based company that closed in 2006, Genetic Savings & Clone.

 “Genetic Savings & Clone!”
 Are you kidding me?

 Then, in 2005, this American woman received a cloned puppy created from her beloved late pitbull, becoming the inaugural customer of a South Korean company.
 She paid $50,000.00 which was half-price, being she was their first customer.

 The company in South Korea claims to now clone 300 dogs/year.
 They also clone camels for customers in the Middle East.
 Hey, if you have a camel with larger than normal water reservoirs you might as well make copies! 🙁

 2005 – South Korean scientists at Seoul National University performed the cloning procedure that produced Snuppy, the first successfully cloned dog

 Remember, however, all clones are not the same!

 Fast forward to December 2015.
-A British couple travel to South Korea to pick up two puppies born over Christmas, after having their dead pet cloned.
+A British couple travels to South Korea to pick up two puppies born over Christmas, after having had their dead pet cloned.